pahu2353/TungTung/README.md

 Steps:

+1. `cd frontend`
-1. `npm install`
+2. `npm install`
-2. `npm run dev`
+3. `npm run dev`

-After this `localhost:3000` should open on your browser
+After this `localhost:3000` should open on your browser.

-NOTE: Please make sure that the backend is running before running the frontend
+NOTE: Please make sure that the backend is running before running the frontend.